MatthewMcKnight13/Project-1/README.md

 - Allow user to select a pokemon
-- Reach external Api to reach information
+- Reach external Api to render height, id, name, weight...
 - css styling for background, and display
 - add selected pokemon and properties to the DOM to be displayed
 - removed from Dom when a new pokemon is selected